Define Workflows in a Way That Can Actually Run Reliably

 Hosted Workflow Builder

-RoboHen models workflows around intent and logic using two concepts:
+RoboHen defines workflows around intent and behavior, not integrations

 Workflow Builder Steps